-One of the main ways in which we promote the interests of customers is by setting limits on the prices they pay for water and sewerage services.
-This process is called a Strategic Review of Charges (or price review).
+In our role as the economic regulator for the water industry in Scotland, we set limits on the charges that customers pay for their water and wastewater services.
+This process is called a Strategic Review of Charges (SRC).

 At each price review, we set charge limits that deliver ministerial Objectives for the water industry at the lowest reasonable overall cost.
 The Objectives include improvements in water quality, environmental performance and customer service.

 In between each SRC, we monitor and report on Scottish Water’s performance in delivering the benefits that customers have funded through their bills.

 We published our draft determination for the SRC for the period 2021-27 in October 2020.
 The draft determination sets Scottish Water on the path to meet the challenges of maintaining high-quality services while tackling the impacts of climate change and transitioning to net zero emissions.
 We will take account of any representations made on the draft determination by 19 November 2020, ahead of publishing our final determination on 10 December 2020.